OpenEvalProject/evals/manuscripts/elife-76008/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/76008/elife-76008-fig6-v2.jpg)

 **Figure 6.:** (A) Representative miniature excitatory postsynaptic current (mEPSC) traces with and without photobleaching, and the experimental paradigm of recording electrophysiological measurements in photobleached versus nonphotobleached neurons.
 (B) mEPSC frequency and amplitude between unbleached and bleached neurons are not significantly different (control n = 8, photobleached n = 12; p = 0.066).
 (C) Capacitance and membrane resistance, markers of cell health, are not significantly different between unbleached and bleached neurons (capacitance n = 11 for both groups, membrane resistance control n = 10, photobleached n = 11).
 (D) Representative EPSC traces with and without photobleaching.
 (E) EPSC amplitudes with and without photobleaching (n = 9 for both groups).
 (F) Paired pulse ratios across different interstimulus intervals between neurons that have and have not been photobleached (control n = 8, bleached n = 9).
-Bar graphs are mean ± standard error of the mean (SEM). ns denotes nonsignificance.Figure 6—source data 1.Figure 6.
+Bar graphs are mean ± standard error of the mean (SEM). ns denotes nonsignificance.

 ## Discussion